research-software-ecosystem/micoreca/documentation_process.md

 The workflows that were retrieved and kept if corresponding to one or more of the following steps for microbiome analysis.

-- Quality Control (QC) and Filtering: trimming, remove sequencing errors, adapter sequences, and too short reads.
+- **Quality Control (QC) and Filtering**: trimming, removing sequencing errors, adapter sequences, and too-short reads.

 - Denoising or Clustering (Feature Table Generation): denoise reads into Amplicon Sequence Variants (ASVs) or Exact Sequence Variants (ESVs) for example.